Terms

 ECDOH responds to service requests regarding rodent infestations for properties that are four (4) unit residences or less which are not part of an apartment complex or commercial property.
 We conduct investigations of complaints such as, but not limited to, properties that have rodent infestations, improperly stored garbage, junk & debris, improper bird and wildlife feeding, dog feces not cleaned up and disposed of properly.
 These are conditions that create rodent harborage and attract potentially dangerous nuisance wildlife.
 Baiting service (extermination) is provided free of charge.

-How to Request Baiting or Report a Problem:
+Request Rat Baiting or Report a Rat Problem

 Flyer: Fight Rats One Yard at a Time